|Minimum Stay||2 - 7 nights|

 Tap water comes from rainwater catchment.
 This is a giant tank of rain water which is regularly treated to sanitary specifications, so washing dishes, toothbrushing, etc. are all fine.
 There is a reverse-osmosis filtered water spigot for drinking water.

 The quality bath towels, linens, comforter and pillows are replaced very frequently to be keep in new condition.
-There is also wireless internet, wireless VoIP telephone and a CD player & small selection of excellent Hawaiian music provided.
+There is also wireless internet, and a CD player & small selection of excellent Hawaiian music provided.

 Full kitchen with granite countertops, double-stainless-steel-sink & mid-size propane fridge.
 Fully stocked with amenities such as microwave, coffee maker, blender, dishes, glassware, tableware, pots, pans, knives, etc.